 We want to hear from you!
-You can reference the 2021 Canvass Policies for a refresher on standards of conduct, operating principles, Canvasser incentive pay, FM incentive pay, and more.
+You can reference the 2026 Canvass Policies for a refresher on standards of conduct, operating principles, Canvasser incentive pay, and more.
+The Health & Safety Manual outlines the policies and protocols we practice to keep you safe on turf.

-For general feedback or concerns, go to the 2022 Canvass General Feedback form.
-These will be received by Office & HR Administrator, Jane Stromberg, for review and follow-up.
+For general feedback or concerns, go to the 2026 Canvass General Feedback form.
+These will be received by Office & HR Administrator, Charlotte Crittenden, for review and follow-up.
 These may be submitted anonymously, though that makes it more difficult for follow-up.

 You may also complete an Incident Report Form online.
 This is the same form that is used in the office when reporting incidents on turf or with other staff.
-These forms will also be sent to Jane Stromberg for review and follow-up.
+These forms will be reviewed by Charlotte for follow-up.
 These may not be anonymous due to required follow-up.

 Whatever your feedback, you should know: